+Good design is vital for creating a website that is attractive and easy to use.
 You can design your website yourself, customising ready-made templates, or using software that simplifies the process.
 Alternatively, you can hire a web design agency to do it for you.
-This briefing covers:

 First, work out what objectives you aim to achieve with your site.
 Ideally, they should be SMART - specific, measurable, agreed, realistic and time-limited.
 Try to track all your objectives.

-1.4 If you are intending to save money by cutting the cost of customer support, what targets are you setting?
+If you want to save money, what targets are you setting?

 - You may not be able to publish certain commercially-sensitive information.